Zettelkasten

 Zettelkasten ("slip-box" in German) is a note-taking method popularized by sociologist Niklas Luhmann.
 Each idea gets its own atomic note with a unique ID; notes are linked to each other, building an interconnected web of thinking rather than a tree of folders.
 Luhmann credited his prolific output — 70+ books, hundreds of papers — to the slip-box, which he described as a thinking partner rather than a filing system.

 The method's core principles: one idea per note, link aggressively, never throw anything out, but never keep everything verbatim — rewrite incoming material in your own words.
 Modern PKM tools like Obsidian, Logseq, and Roam Research are essentially digital Zettelkastens.
-The approach directly inspired evergreen notes and digital gardens, and is one of the intellectual roots of MOC-based navigation.
+The approach directly inspired evergreen notes, digital gardens, and tag-based navigation through canonical topic pages.